hpparvi/ull_tp_2425/exercises/pc/ex3/README.md

 - Each process updates the velocity and position of its particles using the calculated forces.
 The particles' data is gather across all processes via MPI_Allgatherv.
 - After each update, all processes rebuild the tree to reflect the new particles' positions.
-- Each process resets the acceleration of its particles to zero and performs an all-to-all gather of particle data across all processes using MPI_Allgatherv again to ensure synchronization.
+- Each process resets the acceleration of its particles to zero.
 - After resetting accelerations, each process calculates the new acceleration of its particles based on the updated tree structure.
 Then, each process updates the velocity of its particles.
 Once again, particle data is gathered across all processes to keep dataset synchronized.
 - Each process updates the simulation time.
 The master process checks if the current time has reached the output time.
 If it has, it saves the current time and the position of each particle to the ouput file.